MSalles94/DA_ETL_database/README.md

 https://www.kaggle.com/code/ayushmi77al/sales-data-analysis-of-electronic-store/input

-## AUTOR EXPERIENCE - MATHEUS CORDEIRO SALLES

-I started working in a supply company which sells and delivers beer.
-As the main analyst in the company, my role is to handle data and generate reports for both operations and management.
-I've grown significantly as an analyst while creating dashboards using Excel and Qlik Sense, but the most powerful tool I've encountered is Python.
-Regardless of the size of the data I work with, Python consistently surpasses other tools I've tried.
-Automating reports is a very welcome idea.
-I used this as the basis for implementing Python in my job.

 ## PROJECT

 The aim here is to construct a comprehensive SQL database containing supply information and utilize this data to generate reports.
+Here I expect to show some skills in ETL using pandas library and SQLite to craft a simple database.

+### Details

+Tables created are basic in a commercial area, as the following:

+    -PRODUCTS       -register of every product with his properties -PRICE          -a reference table to save every price listed -CLIENTS        -the register of every client
+    -SALESMAN       -basic register of the salesforce team -ORDERS MAIN    -the main orders table
+    -ORDERS ITEM    -the item orders table

+I know a sales control sistem is way more complex than it, but my target is not to create a new ERP, I only need a minimum complexity to show ETL skills and some SQL SELECT comands.